Denominations

 The Nyingmapa (the elders, -pa means man or person) are the oldest denomination whose tradition is said to be unbroken having originated with Padma-sambhava, called Guru Rinpoche.
 The Book of the Dead, called in Tibetan, Bardo Teudol is a Nyingma text.

 These lamas may be celibate or married.
 One well-known Nyingma lama was the late Dilgo Kyentse.
 Another was Dudjom Rinpoche.
-In the same, Nyingma, tradition was Chagdud Tulku.
+He was succeeded by Chagdud Tulku.

 The Nyingmapa, Sogyal Rinpoche, is the lama whose teachings are found in the popular Book of Living and Dying, and who founded the Rigpa organization.